Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 2) The resolution of the the trees.
 18S gene trees do not contain enough phylogenetic information to adequately resolve the true tree.
 Moreover, a single gene tree's evolutionary history may differ from the species tree due to incomplete lineage sorting among other causes (Maddison, 1997).
 There are clear topological diferences between my 18S amphipod tree and that of Hurt et al. 2013 that lead me to believe the 18S gene tree is not a sufficient estimator for this phylogeny.

 3) Host switching and limited specificity.
 Not all hyperiid amphipods are obligate parasites/parasitoids of a narrow range of host taxa.
-Many, like Eupronoe minuta, dwell among a diversity of species.
-Host specificity varies greatly throughout the phylogeny (Figure 14) so there are reasons to believe host switching could have played a major role in shaping the cophylogeny.
+Many, like *Eupronoe minuta*, dwell among a diversity of species.
+Host specificity varies greatly throughout the phylogeny (Figure 13) so there are reasons to believe host switching could have played a major role in shaping the cophylogeny.

 Removing the effects of branchlengths had a huge impact on the results of the cophylogenetic analysis and also on the estimated phylogenetic signal in the ecological traits generality/specificity, availability/vulnerability.
 It is likely, and specially true for the host tree (which yielded a tenfold increase in phylogenetic signal), that the evolutionary distances between the organisms have a minor influence in determining the ecological relationships here studied.
 The astounding morphological and ecological adaptations that the representatives of the host lineages underwent to take on a pelagic existence (with some degree of convergence between them) probably has a much greater influence on the suitability of the host for hyperiid amphipod colonization.
 Nonetheless, my results show that the recent phylogenetic histories of these lineages do share some congruence with that of their associated amphipods, probably accounting for most of the global fit.

 Due to the small cophylogenetic signal, it was not possible to distinguish which phylogeny had stronger signal on the observed association data.
-While we can probably conclude that phylogenetic signal exists in the association data with respect to both phylogenies, we cannot conclude that they are significantly different with the tests carried out here.
+While these cophylogenetic analyses indicate that phylogenetic signal exists in the association data with respect to both phylogenies, we cannot conclude that they are significantly different with the tests carried out here.

 Only general cophylogenetic patterns were studied here.
 I did not attempt to reconstruct particular co-speciation or incomplete lineage sorting events in the cophylogeny.
 I believe the data used is not complete enough to have an accurate level of resolution for such questions.

 ### Phylogenetic community ecology:

 Phylogenetic community ecology analyses summarized the living habitat occupation by hyperiid amphipods.
 The generalized overdispersion pattern observed in the results may be accounting for competitive effects within each host.
-These negative ecological interactions could have shaped the host association process and the evolutionary history of hyperiid amphipods.
+These negative ecological interactions could have shaped the host association process and the evolutionary history of hyperiid amphipods (Cavender-Bares et al., 2009).

-A cophylogenetic analysis of the competitive associations (potential, given biogeographical coexistance of the amphipod species and the shared host species) shows a non significant global fit, which rejects the hypothesis of hyperiid amphipods sharing host species having speciated together.
+A cophylogenetic analysis of the competitive associations (potential, given biogeographical coexistance of the amphipod species and the shared host species) shows a non significant global fit, which rejects the hypothesis of hyperiid amphipods sharing host species having speciated together (Legendre et al. 2002).

 As we can see in the figures, thaliacean species harbor the richest assemblage of hyperiid amphipods.
 Brownian motion reconstruction suggests the appearance of a key trait in their MRCA that rendered these animals widely favorable hosts for hyperiid amphipods.
 Generality and specificity in hyperiid amphipods evolved multiple times.
 Correlating these shifts with association type data would shed light on the evolution of this ecological trait.